wtsi-hgi/hgi-vault/doc/design.md

 2. `~/.vaultrc` (i.e., in the running user's home directory);
 3. `/etc/vaultrc`

-If no configuration is found, or is incomplete, then the process with fail immediately.
+If no configuration is found, or is incomplete, then the process will fail immediately.

 The configuration will be [YAML](https://yaml.org)-based, with the